-In 2022 release wave 2 we provided more ways for you to make Business Central your own.
 The following video shows how you can personalise actions on pages and Role Centres.

 Personalising the navigation and action bars is done basically the same way as with other UI elements.
 However, what you can do with an action or group depends on where the action or group is located.
 The best way to find out is to enter personalising mode and then let the arrowheads guide you.

 There are a couple terms that you should be familiar with to better understand action personalisation: action group and promoted category.

 An action group is an element that expands to display other actions or groups.
 For example, on the Sales Orders page, one action group is the Functions action that appears when you choose the Actions action.